Private water regulations

-All private water supplies need to be be properly maintained, protected and treated.
+All private water supplies need to be properly managed and maintained, protected and treated.

 If you supply water to others (for example as a landlord or employer) then you have to make sure it is safe.

-It involves surveying the supply from source through to the consumers tap, identifying possible prevention measures and treatment options.
-It should take around four hours.
+This involves inspecting the supply from source through to the consumers tap, identifying potential risks to the supply and treatment options.

-You will receive the assessment report and a copy will be retained for 30 years by us.
+All properties on the supply will receive the risk assessment report and a copy will be retained for 30 years by us.

 We must monitor supplies by taking water samples which will normally be taken from the consumers tap and then sent for analysis at an approved laboratory.

-All parts of your supply should be routinely monitored and inspected to ensure that it is in good working order and has not been interfered with or damaged.
+You should routinely monitor and inspect your supply to ensure that it is in good working order and has not been interfered with or damaged.

-The supply needs to be appropriately protected throughout.
-This should include a maintenance programme to clean the distribution system and storage tanks or header tanks and to ensure all treatment is working according to manufacturer's guidelines.
+Your supply needs to be appropriately protected throughout.
+This should include a maintenance programme to clean the distribution system and storage tanks or header tanks to ensure all treatment is working according to manufacturer's guidelines.

-If you suspect that something is wrong with the supply or you would like to request a sample to be taken and analysed you can contact Environmental Protection.
+If you suspect that something is wrong with your supply or you would like to request a sample to be taken and analysed please contact Public Protection on 01539 733 333.

 Classification of supplies

-Private water supplies are categorised into four groups:
+Private water supplies are classified by three regulations:

-A water supply that serves only one private domestic dwelling where no commercial activity takes place.
-These supplies will only be sampled and risk assessed at the owners or occupiers request.
+A private water supply that serves a single owner occupied domestic dwelling where the water is not used as part of a commercial activity.
+These supplies will only be sampled and risk assessed on request.

-A water supply serving fewer than 50 people where no commercial activity takes place.
-These supplies require a risk assessment every five years and sampling for a few basic parameters at least every five years.
+A private water supply that supplies less than 10m3 per day (less than 50 people) where the water is not used as part of a commercial activity or food business.
+These supplies require a risk assessment every five years and sampling at least once every five years.

 Large supplies (Regulation 9)

-A water supply serving over 50 people or serving a commercial premise for example: B&B's, holiday lets, food premises.
-These supplies require a risk assessment every five years and sampling at least once a year at a frequency determined by the risk and volume of water used.
+A private water supply that supplies more than 10m3 per day (more than 50 people) or where the water is used as part of a commercial activity, food business or public building, for example: bed and breakfast accommodation, holiday lets and village halls.
+These supplies require a risk assessment every five years and sampling at least once a year, determined by the risk and volume of water used.

 Private distribution systems (Regulation 8)

-A private water system is where water is supplied by a water company and then further distributed by the account holder to a third party, e.g. caravan parks, some industrial estates.
+A private distribution system is where water is supplied by a water company to a customer and then further distributed by that customer to a third party on separately owned private land, for example some caravan parks and industrial estates.
 These supplies require a risk assessment every five years and require sampling at a frequency dependent on the outcome of the risk assessment.